The Problem – High Frequency Hearing Loss

 There are a number of approaches to frequency division and several well-known algorithms are currently available for our use.
 While we have already developed our own basic algorithm based on a fairly simple “sample-and-stretch” model that allows for several pitch-shift settings (one-half, one-third and one-quarter), we also intend to implement a more advanced solution that will provide considerably more control over the amount of shifting.

 Note that most available algorithms have been developed for shifting human speech and music.
 Bird songs, especially those containing numerous “rapid transients,” pose specific challenges and it turns out that some of the leaner algorithms actually produce the best results.
-Although we plan to implement just one or two algorithms when we launch our app, we will be continually testing new ones as they appear and then implementing those that work best with bird songs.
+Although we plan to implement just one or two algorithms when we launch our app, we will be continually testing new ones as they appear and then adding those that work best with bird songs.

 IN CONCLUSION, our pitch-lowering solution, the Hear Birds Again mobile application used in conjunction with a special headset, will allow for the preservation of a natural, three-dimensional “binaural” listening experience where the pitch-lowered songs will be transparently mixed with sounds one is already hearing.
 The lowered bird songs will be heard at normal or near-normal levels and users will be able to determine their directions and distances, making it possible to actually find and observe the singers.